Daniel-Marynicz/MintTask1/README.md

 ./task1 ./tree.json ./list.json
 ```

-if you want save outupy you can do by using pipe
+if you want save output you can do this by using pipe

 ```
 ./task1 ./tree.json ./list.json > new-tree.json